Loans for Pensioners

 Other Links

-ASDA Money is a trading name of Asda Financial Services Ltd who are an Introducer Appointed Representative of Aro which is a trading name of Aro Finance Limited (company number 06297533) of Atlantic House, Atlas Business Park, Simonsway, Manchester, M22 5PR.
+ASDA Money is a trading name of Asda Financial Services Ltd who are an Introducer Appointed Representative of Aro which is a trading name of Aro Finance Limited (company number 06297533) of Dakota House, Concord Business Park, Wythenshawe Manchester M22 0RR.
 Aro acts as a credit broker and not as a lender and is authorised and regulated by the Financial Conduct Authority (FRN 662079).

 Terms and conditions apply.
 UK residents aged 18 and over.
-If you take out a loan, Asda Money and Aro receive a commission payment from the lender.
-Different amounts of commission are received from different lenders and the amount will be either a fixed amount or a percentage of the amount you borrow and dependent on the lender you select.
-We will not charge you a fee for our services.
+If you take out a product through Aro, Asda Money will receive a commission payment from Aro.
+The amount charged will be in connection with the specific product selected and so different amounts of commission are received.
+The amount will be either a fixed amount or a percentage of the amount you take out, yet it will not impact the amount you pay back, for more information see our FAQs